 Each hospital is given an overall score and detailed benchmark scores for each of the quality measures.
 The detailed benchmark scores include the national average hospital compliance and the top hospitals' compliance for each of the measures.
 (The top hospitals are the top 10% of hospitals nationwide.)

 Process of care measures include quality measure sets for each of the conditions listed above.

-Outcome of care measures are the 30-day mortality (death) and readmission rates for each of these categories:
+Outcome of care measures are the 30-day rates for death and readmission to the hospital.
+They’re tracked for these categories: